 Flower Motif 1 (no picot) – make 1

-Follow the Instructions for the Motif 1, make Rnd 3 as following:
+Follow the Instructions for Motif 1, and make Rnd 3 as follows:

 Rnd 3.
 Ch 1, **12 DC in arch, SC in 3rd DC of group of 5**, repeat from ** to ** 4 more times, last repeat – instead of SC, join with Sl St into Ch 1.
 Fasten off.

 Ch 6, join with Sl St to form a ring,

 Rnd 1.
 Ch 3 (counts as first DC), 23 DC in ring, Sl St to join.
 Total – 24 DC.
 If you want to change color, fasten off first color and join second color.

 Rnd 2.
 Ch 3 (counts as first DC), DC in next St, *Ch 3, skip one, DC in each of next 2 Sts*, repeat from * to * 6 more times, *Ch 3, skip one, join with Sl St in top of Ch 3.
 Total – 8 Ch-3 aches and 16 DC.